Tokamak à configuration variable: Removable neutral baffles

 TCV features an "open" divertor historically with limited separation between the divertor region and the main plasma.
 In 2019, TCV began to operate with removable neutral baffles in order to maximise the divertor neutral compression by limiting the transit of recycling neutrals from the wall to the confined plasma.
 Baffles of different lengths are available, allowing for experimental study of variable divertor closure.

 Major research and discoveries

 Negative triangularity

 It is first demonstrated on TCV that negative triangularity, where the plasma cross-section is shaped as backward D shape pointing to the center, can yield significantly improved confinement.
 It is particularly attractive because edge-localized modes (ELMs) can be avoided as an inherent ELM-free regime, while a core of high confinement is maintained.
 This has motivated the DIII-D tokamak in San Diego to install additional graphite-tile armor to perform dedicated experimental campaign in early 2023.

+In the late nineties, a broad experimental plasma shape survey found that the energy confinement time in L-mode was "degrading strongly as triangularity is increased from zero - or slightly negative - to positive values".
+This established for the first time the trend with triangularity in L-mode and positive triangularity (PT) domain, contrasting with the trend in H-mode observed elsewhere.

+A decisive breakthrough in negative triangularity (NT) L-mode was achieved in TCV with the observation of the linear continuation of improved energy confinement across the full NT domain, by exploring dependencies on density, safety factor, ECRH power and deposition location, finally on plasma elongation and triangularity.
+The finding was confirmed in a broader campaign.

+Power balance analysis revealed that reversing the triangularity from PT to NT (δ = ±0.4) halves the radial energy transport while doubling the energy confinement, thereby isolating the role of collisionality and triangularity in the trapped electron mode transport regime.

+In H-mode, gradually decreasing triangularity from PT to NT, leads to higher frequency and smaller to vanishing ELMs, a finding crucial for the integrity of the first wall, as ELM power bursts cannot be tolerated in future large size power plant.
+In the eighties, NT plasma shapes weren’t popular due to the presence of MHD edge-pressure limiting instabilities.
+Somewhat ironically, the edge instabilities - high-n ballooning modes - are now welcome as they prevent the formation of H-mode pedestals and therefore ELMs, without adversely affecting the performance of the core plasma, as demonstrated by the recent DIII-D NT campaign.
+The intense development of NT is summarized in a historical review.